Red Lantern Corps

-The Red Lantern Corps is a supervillain and sometimes anti-heroic organization appearing in DC Comics.
-Their power is derived from the emotional spectrum relating to rage.
+The Red Lantern Corps is a supervillainous and sometimes anti-heroic organization appearing in DC Comics.
+Their power is derived from the emotional spectrum relating to anger.

 Publication history

-They debuted in Green Lantern (vol. 4) #25 (December 2007) and were created by Geoff Johns and Ethan Van Sciver.
+The Red Lantern Corps debuted in Green Lantern (vol. 4) #25 (January 2008) and were created by Geoff Johns and Ethan Van Sciver.
 Some of their characteristics were inspired by 28 Days Later, one of Van Sciver's favorite films.